pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sUtilitySidecar.md

 ---
 # Using a Utility Sidecar
 ## Why Use a Sidecar
 When running containerized software, each individual container should represent one process.
-This allows containers to be minimal and be allocated resources accurately.
+This model allows containers to be minimal, more easily secured, and to be configured with the proper resource allocations accurately.

-There are common situations where running commands and tools on the pod running Ping Identity software is useful.
-For example, collecting a support archive, exporting data, or running a backup.
-However, because these processes introduce unexpected contention for CPU and memory resources, running these commands within the container running the actual server process can be risky.
-The container within the pod is sized for the server process, not for auxiliary processes that can be run at the same time.
+There are common situations where running commands and tools on a pod running Ping Identity software is useful.
+These situations include collecting a support archive, exporting data, or running a backup.
+However, because many of these processes might introduce unexpected contention for CPU and memory resources, executing such commands inside the container running the actual server process can be risky.
+The container for the product is sized for the server process without consideration for auxiliary processes that might be executed at the same time.

-To avoid these issues, use a utility sidecar for tools that might need to run alongside the server process.
-This sidecar runs as a separate container on the pod, but can be configured to share both a persistent volume and a process namespace with the main container.
-This allows any required processes to run without competing with the main server process for the same resources.
+To avoid these issues, one practice is to use a utility sidecar for tools that need to run alongside the main server process.
+This sidecar runs as a separate container on the pod.
+However, in the Kubernetes model, all containers in the same pod can share a process namespace (if enabled), and can also be configured to share a persistent volume.
+This co-location allows any required processes to run in the sidecar without competing with the main server process for the same resources.

-The major downside of running a utility sidecar is that it must always be running because new containers can't be attached to existing pods.
-The sidecar can be configured with minimal memory requests, but will continue to run when it is not actively in use.
+The major downside of running a utility sidecar is that it must always be running because new containers cannot be attached to existing pods.
+The sidecar can be configured with minimal memory and CPU resources, but will continue to run even when it is not actively in use.

-!!! note
+!!! error "StatefulSets"
     You cannot remove a sidecar from a running StatefulSet without rolling all the pods.

 ## How to Deploy a Sidecar